kbroman/dataorg/pages/dates.md

 [![second oct-4 tweet](../assets/pics/oct4_tweet_2.png)](https://twitter.com/rdpeng/status/622067435022123008)

-Personally, I'd be inclined to convert columns in an Excel worksheet that are going to contain dates into a plain text format:
+Personally, I'd be inclined to use a plain text format for columns in an Excel worksheet that are going to contain dates, so that it doesn't do anything to them:

 - Select the column
 - In the menu bar, select Format → Cells
-- Then choose "Text" on the left
+- Choose "Text" on the left

 But really what I wanted to emphasize here: be consistent in the way in which you write dates.
 And really, always use the `YYYY-MM-DD`